klueders/Beyond-Chapter-VII/README.md

 ### Step 4 – `4_llm_inference.ipynb`

-This step uses ChatGPT to extract inforamtion on the actor in selected paragraphs.
+This step uses ChatGPT to extract information on the actor in selected paragraphs.

 ### Step 5 – `5_analyse_actor.ipynb`